 Paediatric Neurology Consultant, Sheffield Children’s NHS Foundation Trust Dr Vasantha Gowda

 Consultant Paediatric Neurologist, Evelina London Children's Hospital Lisa Edel

 Senior Specialist Paediatric Respiratory Neuromuscular Physiotherapist, Great Ormond Street Hospital Dr Channa Hewamadduma

 Consultant Neurologist and Honorary Senior Lecturer, Sheffield Teaching Hospitals NHS Foundation Trust Dr Giovanni Barranello

-Clinical Associate Professor in Paediatric Neurology/ Neuromuscular Disorders, University College London Hospitals NHS Foundation Trust Dr Ed Bayley
+Clinical Associate Professor in Paediatric Neurology/ Neuromuscular Disorders, University College London Great Ormond Street Institute of Child Health & Great Ormond Street Hospital NHS Foundation Trust Mr Ed Bayley

 Consultant Spinal Surgeon, Sheffield Children's NHS Foundation Trust and Sheffield Teaching Hospitals NHS Foundation Trust Kay White